 2. Officers: The President shall appoint the committee’s chair.
 The committee members shall elect the Vice-Chair and Secretary at the Annual Meeting in even-numbered years.

-3. Executive Committee: The executive committee shall consist of the three officers, the Immediate Past Chair, two representatives appointed by the AAC Chair, and four additional members of the committee, appointed by the chair and approved by the committee, and will be charged with carrying out the responsibilities of the committee between Annual Meetings.
+3. Executive Committee: The executive committee shall consist of the three (3) officers, the Immediate Past Chair, two (2) Actively Engaged Athletes appointed by the AAC Chair, and four (4) additional members of the committee, appointed by the chair and approved by the committee, and will be charged with carrying out the responsibilities of the committee between Annual Meetings.

 4. Financial assistance to meetings: When funding is available, USATF shall pay for the committee members' transportation and lodging for USATF meetings.